choskim/GhostAzure/README.md

 1. TBA

 ## Outstanding Issues
 When Microsoft Azure or Ghost update their codebase, an error may occur.
+If you see any outstanding issues in this repository do one of the following:

+1. If you have deployed a working version of Ghost to Azure:

+* Do not pull from this repository until all issues have been resolved.

+2. If you haven't deployed a working version of Ghost to Azure:

-If you see any outstanding issues in this repository, try to reset your repository and branch to the last working version of Ghost.
-Use the following code in your terminal, which contains the latest working commit:
+* Clone this repository and reset the current commit to the last commit that led to a successful deployment.
+Here's the code you should use, which includes the last working commit:

 `$ git reset --hard 00cec6`

-If this doesn't work, wait for all issues to be resolved
+* If resetting leads to an unsuccessful deployment, wait for all issues to be resolved